Oil industry in Cushing, Oklahoma: Cushing storage hub bottleneck

 The bottleneck at Cushing's giant storage hub distorted benchmark US oil prices for many years.
 In 2007 a large stockpile of oil at the facility was caused largely because Valero Energy Corp.'s McKee refinery near Sunray, Texas, was temporarily shut down.
 With the refinery closed, crude oil prices were artificially depressed at the Cushing pricing point.
-The Eagle North pipeline reactivated in 2010, added offtake capacity to Cushing by connecting Valero's oil refinery in Ardmore, Oklahoma with Cushing's cheap crude oil.
+The Eagle North pipeline reactivated in 2010, adding offtake capacity to Cushing by connecting Valero's oil refinery in Ardmore, Oklahoma with Cushing's cheap crude oil.
 This should have resulted in boosting WTI prices which were discounted against Brent crude oil because of the glut.

 In March 2013 Valero Energy Corp.'s (VLO) McKee refinery in Sunray, Texas was closed for five weeks for planned maintenance.

+Refineries

+Cushing has had over 50 different refineries in the course of its history.

+In May 2023, Cushing was selected as the site for a $5.56 billion crude oil refinery for processing 250,000 barrels per day of light and sweet crudes into low-carbon transportation fuels.
+The next-generation refinery, built with a goal of zero-carbon footprint operation, should be operational in 2027.